jasongrimes/grimesit-mm/_pages/services.md

 ![image-right](/assets/images/code-feature.png){: .align-right}

-Modern web development tends to involve JavaScript in order to provide a rich user experience.
+Modern web development tends to use JavaScript in order to provide a rich user experience.
 I use client-side JavaScript frameworks like React, Vue, and Angular, often with complementary component frameworks like NextJS and Nuxt to enable server-side magic and provide robust and structured best practice.

 A variety of server-side technologies may work together with the client-side JavaScript.